 Low-vibration design of buildings for sensitive medical and scientific instruments

-Some machinery and scientific instruments, for example electron microscopes and machines for high-precision fabrication found in the semi-conductor industry, are very sensitive to vibration.
-They must be installed in environments where the vibration levels are exceptionally low.
+Some machinery and scientific instruments are very sensitive to vibration.
+Examples include lasers, supercooled magnets, Scanning Tunnelling Microscopes (STMs), Atomic Force Microscopes (AFMs) or machines for high-precision fabrication found in the semi-conductor industry.
+These must be installed in environments where the vibration levels are exceptionally low.

 There are no national or international standards which apply, but a number of Vibration Criteria (VC) or National Institute of Standards and Technology (NIST) curves have been devised over the years for acceptable levels in different environments.
 These range from operating theatres, where magnifying devices used in micro-surgery also magnify vibration levels, all the way down to silicon fabrication, and research centres working at atomic and sub-atomic scales.